magepages/mpdocs/docs/two-factors-authentication/index.md

 - Log the browser on the machine with certain IPs that can be trusted and the last time the user logs in with this browser
-- When the enable trust device, in the trust time period, the devices stored here will not need to enter the confirmation code to log on.
+- When the enable trust device, in the trust time period, the devices saved here will not need to enter the confirmation code to log on.
 - Over time of trust time, device will be automatically removed from the list
-- User admin can also remove that period by clicking the Remove button
+- User admin can also remove that period by clicking the `Remove` button